 Claudia checked before asking, “Can you massage my shoulders?”

 I moved my big hands down and began to knead as she continued.

-“So with him, a good business suit, and not pandering to his presumptive flippancy when he starts to flirt, helps me to keep him at a distance.
+“So with him, a good business suit, and not pandering to his presumptive flippancy when he starts to flirt, helps to keep him at a distance.
 Maybe it will make him realize that he cannot behave in his usual fashion.

 Does Mohammed know about this guy?
 I asked, then went on without waiting for a reply.
-“He is a son of a bitch when it comes to business, but from the little I have met him, he seems to be a polite and mannered sort.
+“He is a son of a bitch when it comes to business, but from the little I have met him, he appears to be a polite mannered sort.
 I would imagine e would not stand for people treating you badly.”